 Odd-even pricing is a psychological pricing strategy that aims to shape customers’ perception of the value provided by a company.
 There are two opposite types of this strategy that fit different businesses.

 Let’s make the difference between odd pricing and even pricing clear.

-An odd pricing strategy means an odd number at the end of a price, for example, $1,99, $2,95.
+An odd pricing strategy involves putting an odd number at the end of a price, for example, $1,99, $2,95.

 Is odd-even pricing effective?

-Since we read from the left to the right, our brain considers the left part the most important, so when we see “$1,99”, we round it down to $1 which is definitely cheaper than $2.
+Since we read from left to right, our brain considers the left part the most important, so when we see “$1,99”, we round it down to $1, which is definitely cheaper than $2.
 This frames our perception to a great extent.
-In this case, our subconscious murmurs to us “This is a great bargain, don’t miss it!”.
+In this case, our subconscious murmurs to us: “This is a great bargain, don’t miss it!”.
 As a result, we buy more of a bargain than a necessary product.
 This strategy is widely used in retail and ecommerce.
 They often promote campaigns like “Shirts starting at $9,99”.
 Who would miss the chance to buy a shirt for less than $10?